00xmora/autorecon/README.md

 - Filters live domains using `httpx`.

 ### URL Discovery:
-- Discovers URLs using `waybackurls`, `katana`, `waymore`, and `crawley`.
+- Discovers URLs using `waybackurls`, `katana`, `waymore`, and `waybackrobots`.

-### Visual Inspection:
-- Inspects results using `aquatone`.

-### Parallel Execution:
-- Runs multiple tools in parallel for faster results.
+- Extracts JavaScript endpoints from discovered domains.

 ### Organized Output:
-- Saves results in a structured directory for each domain.
+- Saves results in a structured directory for each domain, with sorted and deduplicated files.

 ## Installation